-Mason was a fourth generation Virginian who became a senior statesman and author of the Virginia Declaration of Rights.
-He was among the first to call for such fundamental American liberties as religious tolerance and freedom of the press, ideals that became the foundation of the United States Bill of Rights.
+George Mason was a fourth-generation Virginian who became a senior statesman and author of the Virginia Declaration of Rights.
+He was among the first to call for fundamental American liberties like religious tolerance and freedom of the press.
+These ideals became the foundation of the United States Bill of Rights.

-At the Visitor Center, a film and exhibits introduce George Mason, his impact on the burgeoning Virginia and US government, and his personal life in the 18th century.
+Begin at the Visitor Center, where a film and exhibits introduce George Mason.
+Here you learn about Mason's impact on the Virginia and US government, and his personal life in the 18th century.

-Outside you'll follow a long pathway to the mansion, providing an impressive introduction to Gunston Hall's beautiful grounds.
-Once flanked by radiating lines of cherry trees, your approach is now shaded by large magnolias.
+Outside you'll follow a long pathway to the mansion, providing an impressive introduction to Gunston Hall's lovely grounds.
+The Carriage Way was once flanked by radiating lines of cherry trees.
+Today, large magnolias shade the approach.

-In Mason's time, visitors would have approached the mansion on a 12 foot wide carriage road.
-The carriage way, front portico, central hall, rear portico, and rear pathway, were all 12 feet wide, creating a central axis through the heart of the property.
+In Mason's time, visitors approached the mansion on this 12-foot wide carriage road.
+The carriageway, front portico, central hall, rear portico, and rear pathway, were all 12 feet wide, creating a central axis through the heart of the property.

-Inside the mansion, are beautifully restored rooms decorated to recreate the original home, and populated with many original items from Mason's time.
-The hall, or “Central Passage,” was used to welcome and entertain guests, and features beautiful pillar and arch wallpaper.
+Inside the mansion, restored rooms are decorated to recreate the original home, and include many original items from Mason's time.
+The hall, or “Central Passage,” was used to welcome and entertain guests, and features pillar and arch wallpaper.

-Symmetry was an important design ideal, and the hall even includes a false door, placed to mirror a working door on the opposite wall.
+Symmetry was an important design ideal in Georgian architecture.
+The entry hall even includes a false door, placed to mirror a working door on the opposite wall.

 Our favorite interior detail was the incredible carving on the fireplace wall and around the doors in the Palladian Room.

-The neighboring Chinese Room functioned as a formal dining room, where friends and colleagues such as George Washington, Thomas Jefferson, and James Madison were invited to dine.
+The neighboring Chinese Room functioned as a formal dining room.
+Here, George Mason dined with friends and colleagues including George Washington, Thomas Jefferson, and James Madison.

-Across the hall, George Mason's study includes the original desk where he penned the Virginia Declaration of Rights, the model for the United States Bill of Rights.
+Across the hall, in George Mason's study, is the original desk where he penned the Virginia Declaration of Rights.
+That declaration is the model for the United States Bill of Rights.

-Next to it is the Mason's master bedroom, heart of the domestic management of the plantation.
+Next door is Mason's master bedroom, once the heart of the domestic management of the plantation.
 The rich green verdigris walls and trim stand in contrast to the simpler furnishings in the room.

-As you make your way back to the Visitor Center, you can stop to view the schoolhouse and visit Mason's family burying ground.
-Mason erected a tomb for his beloved wife, Ann Eilbeck Mason, who was only 39 when she died.
-Masons’s matching tomb was added in 1961.
+As you make your way back to the Visitor Center, stop to view the schoolhouse and visit Mason's family burying ground.
+Here Mason erected a tomb for his beloved wife.
+Ann Eilbeck Mason was only 39 when she died.
+Mason's matching tomb was added in 1961.

 There are hiking trails around the perimeter of the grounds and down to the river, which we intend to visit when cooler fall weather arrives.

-Mason was an active leader and participant in the colonies ongoing efforts to push back against British control.
-In 1774, Mason wrote the Fairfax County Resolves with George Washington and others, stating in detail the colonies' grievances and actions to be taken against British aggression.
+Mason was an active leader and participant in the colonies' efforts to push back against British control.
+In 1774, Mason wrote the Fairfax County Resolves with George Washington and others.
+The Resolves lists the colonies' grievances and actions to be taken against British aggression.

 - “all men are by nature equally free and independent, and have certain inherent rights… namely, the enjoyment of life and liberty, with the means of acquiring and possessing property, and pursuing and obtaining happiness and safety.”